How to choose an online community platform (in 2025)

 Understanding how your members are using your platform can open up new engagement opportunities and help you catch a potentially churn-ready member before they leave.
 The right data and analytics can help you:

 We know the impact of a data-driven community strategy, which is why we continuously invest in improving our analytics hub in Circle.
-Get all of your community data in one place.

-The 6 main types of online community platforms:
+The 6 main types of online community platforms

 1. The all-in-one solution